by Eric Allen Bell

 If I were to hate Muslims then I would be confusing a belief system with a human being.
 History has shown us that confusing human beings with belief systems is a violent cycle which repeats itself.
 The truth is that nearly every one of us is the product of conditioning – the conditioning of our parents, of our culture of the society we are born into.
 Most of us have been given multiple opportunities to take a step back, to snap out of it, or at least to question whether what was put inside our head is something we want to keep there.
 But instead we tend to prefer to keep our blinders on.
 And this is not a problem that is unique to Muslims.

 I do not excuse those who would follow the Quran literally.
-But I am often puzzled by my own tendency to not tolerate their intolerance, to hate their hatefulness, to fear their fear mongering.
+But I am often puzzled by my own tendency to tolerate their intolerance, while hating their hatefulness, to fear their fear mongering.
+Islam must not be tolerated, but this does not mean I must hate all Muslims.
+I simply do not tolerate those who promote Islam.

 Islam will outlive me.
 I can fight it.
 I can even define myself as someone who fights and it and make a career out of this.
 And yet the world will go on being the world, a place where life eats life and tribes go to war.
 We can fight or we can enlighten and there is a time for both.